Trevor Mack

 Trevor Mack (born June 28, 1992) is a Tsilhqot'in Canadian filmmaker, writer, philosopher and former Crashed Ice extreme sports athlete.

 He is best known for writing, directing, and producing the feature-film Portraits from a Fire, along with his short films The Blanketing, Clouds of Autumn and In the Valley of Wild Horses.
 His debut feature-length film Portraits from a Fire made its world premiere at the 2021 Atlantic International Film Festival and was the first ever narrative feature film written and directed by a Tsilhqot'in filmmaker.

 He competed in the Canadian tour of the Red Bull Crashed Ice World Championships from 2011 to 2015.

+In 2025, he co-founded NENQAYNI Foundation with his wife Valeria Mack.
+The incorporate non-profit focuses on indigenous food sovereignty and indigenous land stewardship capacity-building through international cultural exchange trips.

 Film career

 At 15 years old, Mack started his pursuit in film by editing together footage from the popular Xbox video game series Halo to create montages in which he posted to on-line forums and YouTube.
 As he gained popularity with his Halo montages, he helped co-found a freelance video editing, motion graphics, and videography group called 'Viral Design' that produced product promotional videos for companies such as Red Bull, SteelSeries, and Gunnar Optiks.

-In 2011, Mack enrolled in the 'Motion Picture Arts' film program at Capilano University in North Vancouver, BC.
+In 2011, Mack enrolled in the 'Motion Picture Arts' film program at Capilano University in North Vancouver, British Columbia.
 Having failed his first year, Mack dropped out in his second year of courses.

 The day after he dropped out of film school he started working with the Provincial Health Services Authority in a suicide-awareness pilot program titled 'Cuystwi'.
 Throughout the several years of working on the project, Mack collaborated with Indigenous filmmakers such as Damien Bouchard, Amanda Strong, and Asia Youngman.
 The filmmakers would routinely travel to reserve communities in British Columbia that registered for the pilot program to teach children how to express themselves through filmmaking.

 The Blanketing (2013)

 The Blanketing is a fictional, alternative-history story that combines two distinct and crucial events within the Tsilhqot'in-Colonial historical canon.
 Both the 1864 Tsilhqot'in War and 1862 Pacific Northwest smallpox epidemic were combined, narratively, to showcase how devastating the events were towards the Tsilhqot'in people.
 Yet, the film ends on uplifting and defying imagery—a theme Mack would continually bring to his future films.
 In the fall of 2011, Mack started a Crowd funding campaign asking for funds for his first short film The Blanketing.
 After 10 months of development and pre-production he began principal photography in the summer of 2012.

 After he premiered the short film in his home town of Williams Lake, British Columbia on May 3, 2013, the short film was accepted into the following film festivals: